nullhardware/nullhardware-website/_inprogress/fixed-point-sine-and-cosine-for-embedded-systems.md

 In essence, by matching the periodicity of the sine function with the overflow behavior of 16-bit integers [`65535+1 = 0`] as well as the the two's complement representation of signed numbers [`(uint16_t)-32768 = +32768`], we can cast the input value to be unsigned without any loss of information.

-The end result is that we've chosed the fixed-point representation of our input to be 32768 units/circle.
+The end result is that we've chose the fixed-point representation of our input to be 32768 units/circle.
 IE: 15 bits.

 ## The approximation